-For the purpose of this CCM, the terms used will have the meaning of the definitions included in Articlearticle 2 of the CACM Regulation, of the Regulation (EU) 2019/943, of the Regulation (EU) No 543/2013 on submission and publication of data in electricity markets and in the Commission Decision (EU) 2020/2123 of 11 November 2020 on the derogation for KF CGS following Articlearticle 64 of Regulation (EU) 2019/943.
+For the purpose of this CCM, the terms used will have the meaning of the definitions included in Article 2 of the CACM Regulation, of the Regulation (EU) 2019/943, of the Regulation (EU) No 543/2013 on submission and publication of data in electricity markets and in the EC decision no. 2020/7948 of 11 November 2020 on the derogation for KF CGS following Article 64 of Regulation (EU) 2019/943.

-In addition, in this CCM the following definitions and principles shall apply:
+In addition, in this CCM the following definitions shall apply:

 - a.
-The Net Transfer Capacity (NTC) is the maximum total exchange program between two adjacent bidding zones complying with security standards, and taking into account the technical uncertainties on future network conditions: NTC = TTC TRM.
-In case the Transmission Reliability Margin (TRM) equals zero, the NTC equals the Total Transfer Capacity (TTC NTCs are calculated by TSOs or CCCs, detailed in Art.
-4 and Art.
-12, and coordinated by CCCs to fulfil the CNTC approach as described in Whereas (8). - b.
-Advanced Hybrid Coupling (AHC) is an enhancement of the flow-based CCM, representing a more detailed modelling of the influence of the High Voltage Direct Current (HVDC) line on the AC network flows and allowing NTC bidding zone borders to compete for the scarce capacity within the flow-calculation and allocation.
-It allows for a representation of the impact that flows on the (NTC-based area and vice versa, thereby enabling) external borders to the flow-based domain have on the critical network elements within the flow-based domain.
-AHC enables the capacity allocation algorithm to make an economic optimisation of between allocation on the flows on NTC bidding-zone external borders on equal terms with to the flows within the flow-based area.
-Advanced Hybrid Coupling is also to be used to represent the DK1-DE/LU bidding-zone exchanges, given its radial topology, in flow-based methodologies domain and the borders within the flow-based domain. - c.
-The Already Allocated Capacity (AAC) is the capacity allocated for a bidding zone border.
-Sources for AACs are listed in Art.
-11 and Art.
-15 and the capacity given in the day-ahead or intraday timeframes can therefore be adjusted with an AAC value as described in d). - e.d.
-The Available Transfer Capacity (ATC) is a measure of the transfer capability remaining in the physical transmission network for further commercial activity after already committed uses:

-ATC = NTC AAC.
-In case the Already Allocated Capacity (AAC) equals zero, the ATC equals the NTC.
-T. Adjustments in AACs pursuant to Article 11 and Article 15 lead to adjustments in ATCs Exceptions apply to the KF CGS, as detailed in Art.
-4(3) and Art.
-12(3). - d-e.
-CCR Hansa interconnector is either a radial DC line(s) or the combination of radial AC lines between the meshed AC grids on either side of the bidding-zone border. - e.f.
-A critical network element A Critical Network Element (CNE) is a network element which is significantly impacted by cross-zonal trades.
-This element can be an overhead line, an underground cable or a transformer. - g.
-The Generation Shift Key (GSK) of a bidding zone is used to calculate the distribution of the power flow on a CCR Hansa interconnector in the adjacent AC grids. - 2.
+The Net Transfer Capacity (NTC) is the maximum total exchange program between two adjacent bidding zones complying with security standards, and taking into account the technical uncertainties on future network conditions: NTC = TTC - TRM.
+In case the Transmission Reliability Margin (TRM) equals zero, the NTC equals the Total Transfer Capacity (TTC). - b.
+Advanced Hybrid Coupling (AHC) is an enhancement of the flow-based CCM, representing a more detailed modelling of the influence of the High Voltage Direct Current (HVDC) line on the AC network flows and allowing NTC bidding-zone borders to compete for the scarce capacity within the flow-based area and vice versa, thereby enabling the capacity allocation algorithm to make an economic optimisation of the flows on NTC bidding-zone borders on equal terms with the flows within the flow-based area.
+Advanced Hybrid Coupling is also to be used to represent the DK1-DE/LU bidding-zone exchanges, given its radial topology, in flow-based methodologies. - c.
+The Available Transfer Capacity (ATC) is a measure of the transfer capability remaining in the physical transmission network for further commercial activity after already committed uses: ATC = NTC AAC.
+In case the Already Allocated Capacity (AAC) equals zero, the ATC equals the NTC. - d.
+CCR Hansa interconnector is either a radial DC line(s) or the combination of radial AC lines between the meshed AC grids on either side of the bidding-zone border. - e.
+A critical network element (CNE) is a network element which is significantly impacted by cross-zonal trades.
+This element can be an overhead line, an underground cable or a transformer. - 2.
 In this CCM, unless the context requires otherwise: - a.
 The singular indicates the plural and vice versa. - b.
-Headings are inserted for convenience only and do not affect the interpretation of the CCM. - References to an "Article" are, unless otherwise stated, referring to an article of this CCM document.
+Headings are inserted for convenience only and do not affect the interpretation of the CCM. - References to an "Article" are, unless otherwise stated, referring to an article of this CCM document. - d.

-d.
 Any reference to legislation, regulations, directives, orders, instruments, codes or any other enactment includes any modification, extension or re-enactment of it when in force.

-Article 3 Rules for Calculating Cross-Zonal Capacity
+Rules for Calculating Cross-Zonal Capacity